PKUgalaxies15/syllabus/README.md

    * This course does not assume any prior astronomy coursework, but those with no astronomy background will be expected to acquire quickly the relevant terminology used in astronomy and astrophysics.

    * Basic computer programming and plotting skills.
 Previous knowledge of Python is not required, but all work will be done in Python.
-To learn some relevant Python, a few useful web sites include: https://python4astronomers.github.io, http://www.astropython.org/, and http://www.astropy.org/.
+To learn some relevant Python, a few useful web sites include: [Python for Astronomers](https://python4astronomers.github.io), [AstroPython](http://www.astropython.org/), and [Astropy](http://www.astropy.org/).
    * The course will be taught assuming that the following graduate courses are being taken concurrently (as is usual in the PKU schedule): Stellar Structure and Evolution, and Cosmology.

 **Course Overview**